Bellefield Landing

 The Passenger Ferry Port

 All scheduled ferries between Providenciales and North Caicos, including both Caribbean Cruisin’ and MV My Girl Ferry Service, land at Bellefield Landing.
-Most car rental and tour companies will meet their customers at this port.
+Most North Caicos car rental and tour companies meet their customers at this port.

-A welcome center, completed in late 2022, is home to restrooms, a shaded waiting area for ferry passengers, a few small shops, and a restaurant.
+A welcome center completed in late 2022 is located at the complex, and has restrooms, a shaded waiting area for ferry passengers, a few small shops, and a restaurant.
 There is ample free parking onsite at Bellefield Landing.

 Dick Hill Creek and Bellefield Landing Pond Nature Reserve